 The industry ROI picture (benchmark context)

-On the Google Ads side, the widely cited benchmark from Google's own Economic Impact data suggests businesses earn an average of $2 in revenue for every $1 spent.
+On the Google Ads side, the widely cited benchmark from Google's own Economic Impact reporting suggests businesses earn an average of $2 in revenue for every $1 spent.
 That translates to roughly 100% ROI on a revenue basis, though actual profit based ROI varies enormously depending on margins and industry.
 Many businesses aim for 200 to 500% ROI from Ads, but achieving that consistently requires good margins, strong conversion rates and competent campaign management.

-Decision matrix by business stage (Melbourne specific)
+Decision matrix by business stage

 Your best move depends on where you are right now.
 Not where you want to be.
 Not what your competitor is doing.
 Where you actually are.